 the amendment or repeal of any resolution of the Board;

-action on matters committed by the laws of the state of incorporation or these Bylaws to the voting members or the Board of Directors including, without limitation, dissolution, merger or consolidation of the Corporation; or
+action on matters committed by the laws of the state of incorporation or these Bylaws to the voting members or the Board of Directors including, without limitation, dissolution, merger or consolidation of the NACW; or

 action on matters committed by these Bylaws or resolution of the Board of Directors to another committee of the Board.

 Governance.
-The Governance Committee shall review the Bylaws and shall receive proposed changes in the Bylaws from members of the Corporation.
+The Governance Committee shall review the Bylaws and shall receive proposed changes in the Bylaws from members of the NACW.
 The Committee shall have the authority to review and clarify proposed Bylaws and to combine similar proposed Bylaws amendments.
 The Committee shall report all proposed Bylaws changes to the next annual meeting with a recommendation for action.
 This Committee shall also plan and oversee the nomination and election of directors and officers.

 Finance.
 The Finance Committee shall prepare the annual budget for presentation to the annual meeting.
-The Committee shall also review and recommend fiscal policies of the Corporation to the annual meeting.
+The Committee shall also review and recommend fiscal policies of the NACW to the annual meeting.

-Development.
-The Development Committee shall assist in planning and securing financial support to maintain the financial security of the Corporation.

-Section 3.
-Committee Meetings

-The Committees shall hold meetings as necessary or desirable for the purpose of transacting such business as may properly come before the meeting.
-The Committee shall report to the Board at its next regular meeting or when required.

-Regular meetings of the Committees shall be held at such time and place and with such notice as shall be determined from time to time, by resolution of the Committees.

-Special meetings of the Committees may be called by the President on twenty-four (24) hours’ notice to each member, either personally, by mail, facsimile transmission, electronic mail or telegram.
-Special meetings shall be called by the President or Secretary in like manner and on like notice on the written request of two (2) members.
-Notices of special meetings of the Committees shall specify the date, place and hour of the meetings.

-At least a majority of the persons entitled to vote at meetings of the Committees shall constitute a quorum for the transaction of business, and the acts of a majority of the members present at meetings at which a quorum is present shall be the acts of the Committees.

 Section 4.
-Informal Action by Committees
+Action without a Meeting

 Any action which may be taken at a meeting of a committee of the Board may be taken without a meeting if a consent or consents in writing setting forth the action so taken shall be signed by all of the members of the committee, as the case may be, and shall be filed with the Secretary of the Corporation.

-ARTICLE IX
+ARTICLE X

 Indemnification